Assassin's Creed III

 Assassin's Creed III is set in an open world and presented from the third-person perspective with a primary focus on using each playable character's combat and stealth abilities to eliminate targets and explore the environment.
 Connor is able to freely explore 18th-century Boston, New York City, and the American frontier to complete side missions away from the primary storyline.
 The game also features a multiplayer component, allowing players to compete online to complete solo and team-based objectives including assassinations and evading pursuers.
-Ubisoft developed a new game engine, Anvil Next, for the game.
+Ubisoft developed a new game engine, AnvilNext, for the game.
 Assassin's Creed III was one of the first major video game releases to prominently feature Mohawk people (Kanienʼkehá꞉ka), an Iroquoian-speaking Indigenous people of North America.
 The team sought to capture Mohawk culture as authentically as possible and consulted with cultural experts about the depiction of Connor and other Mohawk characters.
 A number of downloadable content (DLC) packs were released to support Assassin's Creed III, including The Tyranny of King Washington, a story expansion set in an alternate timeline from the base game's events.

 The game received positive reviews from critics, who praised it for its gameplay, narrative, setting, and ambitious scale, while criticism was directed at the unevenly developed gameplay mechanics, mission design, and pacing.
 It was a commercial success, selling more than 12 million copies worldwide.
 Assassin's Creed III was released alongside a spin-off for the PlayStation Vita titled Assassin's Creed III: Liberation.
 A sequel, Assassin's Creed IV: Black Flag, was released in October 2013.
 While its modern-day narrative continues from the events of Assassin's Creed III, the main plot is set during the Golden Age of Piracy in the early 18th century and follows Haytham's father and Connor's grandfather, Edward Kenway.
+Another prequel, Assassin's Creed Rogue, detailing the rise and fall of the Templars and Assassins in Colonial America, respectively, was released in November 2014.